openxla/stablehlo/README.md

 interoperability between various ML frameworks (such as TensorFlow, JAX and PyTorch) and ML compilers (such as XLA and IREE).

-StableHLO is based on the MHLO dialect and enhances it with additional functionality, including serialization and versioning.
+StableHLO is built using [MLIR](https://mlir.llvm.org/) and is based on the MHLO dialect but enhances it with additional functionality, including serialization and versioning.
 This provides [backward and forward compatibility](https://github.com/openxla/stablehlo/blob/main/rfcs/20220912-compatibility.md) guarantees for StableHLO programs and ensures compatibility between frameworks and compilers, even as StableHLO continues to evolve.

-This repository includes the [StableHLO specification](https://github.com/openxla/stablehlo/blob/main/docs/spec.md) along with implementations in C++ and Python, which you can use to build StableHLO programs.
+This repository includes the [StableHLO specification](https://github.com/openxla/stablehlo/blob/main/docs/spec.md) along with op implementations in C++ and Python, which you can use to build ML programs in StableHLO.

 ## Build steps